-The speaker outlines the opposition's case by explaining the case division for the opposition.
-They should move on to rebutting/reffuting the arguments presented by the first government/proposition speaker and then present the opposition's own substantive arguments, usually 2.
+The speaker outlines the opposition's case by explaining the case division for the opposition and presenting the team's team line.
+They should move on to rebutting the arguments presented by the first government speaker and then present the opposition's own substantive arguments.

-The second government/proposition
+The second government

 If there has been a challenge or opposition to the definition by the opposition, the second government speaker should defend the initial definition or the reasons for choosing it.
-Than the speaker should respond/reffute the constructive arguments of 1st opposition speaker and after that should move on to re-establish the arguments presented by their teammate by focusing on the flaws in the rebuttal of them provided by the first opposition speaker.
-Finally, the speaker should also explain the new constructive part of his or her case - 1 or 2 arguments in favour of the motion.
+The speaker should then move on to re-establish the arguments presented by their teammate by focusing on the flaws in the rebuttal of them provided by the first opposition speaker.
+If the opposition has chosen to present an alternative case too, then the speaker should engage with this material too.
+Finally, the speaker should also explain the new argument(s) that the first government speaker promised in the case division.